lourencopassos/warren-code-challenge/README.md

 - Make a withdrawl

 - `TODO` Monetize the balance
+- `TODO` Filters in user statement
+- `TODO` Use the backend ready pagination in the frontend
+-
 #### 👋🏽 How to reach me

 Lourenço Passos | Fullstack Software Engineer | lo.passos93@gmail.com | 55-51-996106010